LLEMA: Evolutionary Search with LLMs for Multi-Objective Materials Discovery: Experiments

 \subsection{Experimental Setup}

-We assessed \AlgName using complementary evaluation criteria designed to capture both efficiency and quality of material generation. \textbf{Hit-Rate} measures the percentage of generated candidates that simultaneously satisfy all property constraints, quantifying the efficiency of valid discovery. \textbf{Stability} evaluates the percentage of valid and thermodynamically stable, reflecting physical practicality beyond theoretical feasibility.
-Specifically, materials having energy above hull value less than $0.1$ eV/atom are considered stable.
+We assessed \AlgName using complementary evaluation criteria designed to capture both the efficiency and the quality of material generation. \textbf{Hit-Rate} measures the percentage of generated candidates that simultaneously satisfy all property constraints, quantifying the efficiency of valid discovery. \textbf{Stability} evaluates the percentage of valid and thermodynamically stable, reflecting physical practicality beyond theoretical feasibility.
+Specifically, materials having an energy above the hull value less than $0.1$ eV/atom are considered stable.
 Finally, \textbf{Pareto Front Analysis} compares the quality of multi-objective trade-offs, with superior methods producing non-dominated solutions that span larger and more diverse regions of the design space.
-We benchmark \AlgName against generative models such as \textbf{CDVAE} \citep{xie2021crystal}, \textbf{G-SchNet} \citep{gebauer2019symmetry}, and \textbf{DiffCSP} \citep{jiao2023crystal}, as well as LLM-driven approaches including \textbf{LLMatDesign} \citep{jia2024llmatdesign} and direct prompting baselines.
-To ensure budget fairness, all non-LLM baselines (e.g., CDVAE, G-SchNet, DiffCSP) were allotted 10× more candidate generations ($15,000$ vs. $1,500$) for LLM based methods to offset their lack of in-context feedback and higher computational cost per sample.
+We benchmark \AlgName against generative models such as \textbf{CDVAE} \citep{xie2021crystal}, \textbf{G-SchNet} \citep{gebauer2019symmetry}, \textbf{DiffCSP} \citep{jiao2023crystal}, and {\bf MatterGen} \citep{zeni2025generative}, as well as LLM-driven approaches including \textbf{LLMatDesign} \citep{jia2024llmatdesign} and direct prompting baselines.
+For comparison, all non-LLM baselines (e.g., CDVAE, G-SchNet, DiffCSP) were assigned $\sim$ 10× candidate generations than LLM-based methods, generating 1500 samples, to offset their lack of in-context feedback.
 Unlike the baselines, \AlgName refines its outputs by iteratively sampling candidates from its experience buffer through an in-context refinement process.
 Detailed implementation settings for baselines are provided in Appendix~\ref{app:implementation}.